About “Check Survey Accessibility”

 - Examine the list of potential problems and the recommendations for making your survey more accessible.

-- Click the individual suggestions in the list to have the system jump you to the location in your survey that needs to be changed.
+- Click directly on the suggestion in the list to have the system jump you to the location in your survey that needs to be changed.

 - Select Done or Recheck when you are finished with your edits.